FireFading/fastapi_social_app/README.md

 ## Features
 - JWT-authentication
+- create private chat
+- add member to chat
+- get all chats allowed to user
+- get messages from chat

 ## Installation
 - in env.example all variables used in project, change it to .env, several variables that are common, already define as example, secret variables is empty